INTRODUCTION TO BUYING TOOL SHARPENING SUPPLIES

 LAPPING THE BACK

 The first part of sharpening edge tools (e.g. chisels & plane irons) is flattening the back so it will lead to an invisible (and sharp) edge.
-Lapping can be done on diamond plates, sandpaper, a belt sander, water stones, oil stones, etc. The key is to move from progressively course media to fine, so you end up with a polished back.
-The entire back of an edge tool need not be polished, but just the first inch or so.
+Lapping can be done on diamond plates, sandpaper, water stones, oil stones, etc. The key is to move from progressively course media to fine, so you end up with a flat, polished back.
+The entire back of an edge tool need not be polished, but just the first half inch or so.

-The last step, after establishing the desired bevel angle, is to refine the edge with progressively finer waterstones or oil stones, until the edge disappears and the intersection between the back and bevel is razor sharp.
-An optional step after honing is “stropping” with fine stropping compound on leather.
+After establishing the desired bevel angle, the next step is to refine and harden the edge with progressively finer waterstones, oil stones, or sandpaper until the edge disappears and the intersection between the back and bevel is razor sharp.
+After honing, you should be able to shave hair from your arm.

 ~ SHARPENING STEPS FOR HANDSAWS ~